New York Yankees: Team ownership

-The Yankees baseball club is formally owned by Yankee Global Enterprises, a holding company in turn majorly owned by the Steinbrenner family.
-Yankee Global Enterprises also has a minority stake in the YES Network, the Yankees main television network.
+The Yankees baseball club is owned by Yankee Global Enterprises, a holding company in turn majorly owned by the Steinbrenner family.
+Yankee Global Enterprises also has a majority stake in the YES Network, the Yankees main television network.
 Since purchasing the team from CBS in 1973, George Steinbrenner was involved in daily team operations, including player and manager signings.
 Steinbrenner retired from day-to-day team operations in 2005, handing over control to Steve Swindal, his then son-in-law.
 Swindal was bought out in 2007 with George's son Hal Steinbrenner becoming chairman of Yankee Global Enterprises and the team's managing partner.
 George Steinbrenner, citing declining health, formally handed control of the team to both Hal and brother Hank in October 2007.
 George Steinbrenner died in 2010 and Hank died ten years later, leaving Hal as the main managing partner.
 In 2008, the Yankees announced a joint venture with the National Football League's Dallas Cowboys to form the basis for a partnership in running food and beverage, and other catering services to both teams' stadiums.

 The Yankees has consistently been one of the most valuable sport teams in the world.
 In 2013, Forbes magazine ranked New York Yankees as the fourth most valuable sports team in the world, behind association football clubs Real Madrid of La Liga, Manchester United of the Premier League and Barcelona of La Liga, a value of $2.3 billion.
 In 2017, Forbes magazine ranked the Yankees as the second most valuable sports team at $3.7 billion behind the Dallas Cowboys, up 9% from 2016.
 In 2019, Forbes magazine again ranked the Yankees as the most valuable MLB team at $4.6 billion, up 15% from 2018, behind only the Dallas Cowboys.
 In 2022, the Yankees were again ranked as the second most valuable team behind the Cowboys, valued at $6 billion.
+The team's value rose again in 2023, rising 17% from 2022 to $7.1 billion, and keeping the Yankees as the second most valuable sports team in the world behind the Cowboys.
+In 2024 the team's value rose to $7.55 billion, but the team fell to fourth overall in the ranking with the Golden State Warriors and Los Angeles Rams passing the Yankees.